 8.2 The intervention request is subject to the provisions of Article 5 of the Rules and must also indicate the reference of the file of the existing procedure.

 8.3 No intervention request may be made after the appointment of an arbitrator unless all parties, including the intervening party, have decided otherwise.
-The Court also has the possibility to set a deadline for submitting requests for intervention.
+The Chamber also has the possibility to set a deadline for submitting requests for intervention.

 8.4 The intervening party must submit its response to the intervention request in accordance with the provisions of Article 6 of the Rules.